An Introduction to the Project:

 I guess that’s because for the first time, the words I’m reflecting on are not all mine.

-Since I opened up about my miscarriage a few months ago, I’ve had many women reach out to talk to me about their own.
+Since I opened up about my miscarriage last year, I’ve had many women reach out to talk to me about their own.
 Some were from long ago, but the memories had left deep, lasting impressions in their hearts.
 Some were from women who had either just experienced one like I had, or were still in the middle of going through it.
 Every conversation echoed the same feelings of loneliness, heartache and grief.

 The common thread between all of them was the fact that these women and their partners and families has been through a trauma– one that is often endured in silence.
 Miscarriage is sometimes referred to as a “silent grief” because we exist in a societal culture where pregnancies often aren’t “announced” until after the end of the first trimester.
 This prevents a family from going through the pain of having to announce a pregnancy and then retract it if the pregnancy is lost.